-People who have partial knee replacement surgery go home from the hospital one day after their surgery.
+People who have partial knee replacement surgery go home from the hospital the same day as their surgery.

 About My Hip

 Hip anatomy

 The hip joint is where the thigh bone (femur) meets your pelvis (acetabulum).
 The hip joint is a ball and socket joint that can move your hip in many directions.
 The round head of the thigh bone is the ball.
 It moves in the socket of your pelvis.
 Muscles and ligaments support and strengthen the joint.